 Consider a specific example.
 I had approved supplementals on ancestors of the wife of Elisha Wilson (1800-1873).
 SAR recognized my descent from Elisha when it approved those supplementals.
 I had circumstantial evidence that Elisha was the son of Joel Wilson and solid evidence that Joel was the son of Pvt.
 Elisha Moore Wilson of NC, but the evidence was not quite strong enough for me to move forward with a supplemental.
 Taking a Y-DNA test myself would not help me identify the father of Elisha because Y-DNA tests require a straight male bloodline.
 There are two women in my bloodline back to Elisha and his wife.
 I located a man who could prove his descent Elisha Wilson on the straight male line.
 He agreed to be my proxy for a Y-DNA test.
 The report showed that only one Wilson in the data base matched my proxy.
-That man could prove his descend from Elisha Moore Wilson.
-(In fact, he and his son subsequently joined SAR on the services of Elisha Moore Wilson.)
+That man could prove his descend from Elisha Moore Wilson.)
 He descended not from Joel, but a man who could be proven to be a brother of Joel.